pomerium/pomerium/docs/docs/troubleshooting.md

 ### Redirect Loop with Redis Databroker

-When using Redis, the [shared secret](/reference/readme.md#shared-secret) is used to encrypt data in Redis itself. if you change the configured shared secret, data from Redis can no longer be decrypted.
+When using Redis, the [shared secret](/reference/readme.md#shared-secret) is used to encrypt data in Redis itself.
+If you change the configured shared secret, data from Redis can no longer be decrypted.
 This results in errant behavior, including redirect loops when a user session cannot be retrieved from the databroker.

 The resolution is to flush the Redis database with [`FLUSHDB`](https://redis.io/commands/flushdb) or [`FLUSHALL`](https://redis.io/commands/FLUSHALL).